Senior Computational Biologist I

 Must haves:

-• Experience with molecular biology
+• Deep understanding of cancer molecular biology

 • Ability to work on a cross-functional team in our highly collaborative environment, working with both computational and experimental scientists